-Adobe has announced a release candidate for Camera Raw 8.4, which adds support to several new cameras listed below.
+Adobe has announced a release candidate for Camera Raw 8.7, which adds RAW file support to several new cameras listed below.
 [Read more...]

 Adobe has announced its annual refresh of Photoshop Elements and Premiere Elements with new features geared toward automation for the consumer users.